ARC-OPT/Documentation/installation/installation_no_rock.md

 ### Known Issues

-- If shared libraries cannot be found when testing WBC, please update the LD_LIBRARY_PATH:
+- If shared libraries cannot be found when testing WBC, please update the `LD_LIBRARY_PATH`:
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
 ```
-- The python bindings are currently not installed as python package, thus the PYTHONPATH has to be adapted, so that they can be fpund by python:
+- The Python bindings are currently not installed as a Python package, thus the `PYTHONPATH` environment variable has to be adapted, so that they can be found by Python:
 ```
 export PYTHONPATH=$PYTHONPATH:/usr/local/lib/pythonX.X/site_packages
 ```